raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 .

+In this tutorial, we will be exploring the theme of cycling to school.
+In the context of the Covid pandemic, the question of safely getting kids to attend school has become a key element in many countries' economic recovery strategies.
+Taking into considerations the pressing challenges of reducing carbon emissions, walking and cycling to school represent sustainable and safe ways for children and their parents to get to school, as long as proper cycling infrastructure exists.

+We will be focusing on primary schools in Greater London, and will look at existing and planned major cycling routes, in the context of the GLA (Greater London Authority) plan for reducing carbon emissions, in particular with an expansion on the [Ultra Low Emission Zone](https://data.london.gov.uk/dataset/ultra_low_emissions_zone_expansion_new) since 25 October 2021.
+We will also use the accessibility to public transport cscore in the census dataset to add some context.

 ### 1. Setting up

 Download the `Session4-exercise` geopackage from GitHub.
 It contains the same London data as last week.
 Drag and drop the `BoroughsCensus` layer and the `Schools` layer onto your canvas.
 Make sure the CRS is set to `EPSG:27700`.